townmath/cisp400-reader/_sources/beginnings/types.rst

 The integers also form a type.
 An integer is a :term:`simple type` because its values contain no subparts.
+In comparison, a bank account object is a :term:`compound type`.
-A bank account object will typically contain several pieces of information such as name, address, account number, and account balance.
+A bank account typically contains several pieces of information such as name, address, account number, and account balance.